gpuweb/cts/src/webgpu/api/validation/image_copy/README.txt

 	- texture_must_be_valid: for valid, destroyed, error textures.
 	- sample_count_must_be_1: for sample count 1 and 4.
 	- mip_level_must_be_in_range: for various combinations of mipLevel and mipLevelCount.
+	- format: for all formats with full and non-full copies on width, height, and depth.
 	- texel_block_alignment_on_origin: for all formats and coordinates.

 * bufferCopyView: